AC Monza: Badge

 In 2000, the logo changed to a rounded-bottom shield; a red crown was placed in the top third on a white background, while the bottom two-thirds contained the words "Calcio Monza 1912" written in white on a red background.
 The logo remained until 2004, when a new crest was introduced: it was a more rounded red shield with white details; "AC Monza Brianza" was written on top, and a depiction of a sword "cutting through" a crown – both drawn in a minimalist style – was placed on the bottom.
 Monza celebrated their 100th anniversary in the 2012–13 season.
-A modified version of the logo was announced to mark the occasion: a gold crown with red and white gems was placed on top of the crest.
+A modified version of the logo was announced to mark the occasion: a gold crown with red and white gems was placed above the crest.
 "MB" (standing for Monza Brianza) written in red was placed below the crest, surrounded by "2012" to the left, "1912" to the right and "100" on the bottom, all written in gold.

 Starting from the 2013–14 season, Monza's logo included a red shield with the club's name ("AC Monza Brianza") in white capital letters inside.
 The Corona Ferrea was placed above the shield and two white "Visconti" crossed swords were included inside the shield.
 The logo underwent a minor redesign in 2015, when the two crossed swords were replaced with a vertical sword, and the text on top changed to "SSD Monza", to reflect the club's name change.
 In 2016 and 2019, the text in the badge was changed to "Monza" and "AC Monza", respectively.
 In 2021, a thin red outline was added to the logo, enclosing the already present white border surrounding the red shield.
 The same year, Monza published a brand manual, including information about the geometrical construction of the badge, the fonts used by the club, and their colour dubbed "Rosso Monza" (Monza Red; hex: #E4032E).